 Manuscript revision should be carried out within a reasonable timeframe.
 Manuscripts that are not resubmitted within a year will be considered to be new submissions.
 If an author has been asked to resubmit an article then that article will be put back through the normal peer-review process.
 Resubmissions can be posted to the same website as the original submission (see above), at the ‘Upload Author Version’ prompt.

 A Special Publication is produced by its editors, who do all the work, from content review through to page layout.
-We use LaTeX to produce the content, but, as a well-made pdf file is the target, how you produce it is up to you following our guidelines (some versions were done in InDesign).
+A well-made pdf file is the target and how you produce it is up to you, following our guidelines (some versions have been done in InDesign, some in LaTeX).
 We provide the means to publish in a persistent form using a D-Space repository with Handles for each chapter and for the whole work.
 See, for example, SP04 (2012) or SP05 (2012).

 LD&C reserves the right to reject a publication if it does not meet our editorial standards.

 If you are interested in producing a Special Publication please send a proposal to the Editor for consideration.